-1-15 years' full-time experience add \$750 per year 16 and over full-time experience add \$100 per year b.
-Size of church, history and location
+1-15 years full-time experience add \$750 per year 16 years and over full-time experience add \$100 per year b.
+Size of Congregation, History, and Location

-Because of history and location, additional resources and church budget, some churches are able to pay larger salaries.
+Because of history and location, additional resources and church budget, some congregations can pay larger salaries.
 With increased worship attendance size for a congregation, there are increased responsibilities and workload.
 The following scale is to be used for adding to the starting figure:

-2020 in-person Average Attendance at worship
+2021 In-Person Average Attendance at Worship

 100-150, add \$ 500

 151-250, add \$1,000

 251-400, add \$1,500

 Over 401, add \$2,000+

-Part-time Authorized Ministers
+Part-Time Authorized Ministers

-In the case of a Part-time Authorized Minister, the total full time compensation should be calculated and then multiplied by the part time percentage to determine the salary package, e.g. a half time pastor anticipated to work 22-25 hours per week would be computed by totaling the salary and housing for a full-time authorized minister and multiplying that figure by 50%.
-In the cases of part-time authorized ministers, the total compensation may be divided into salary, benefits, housing and benefits in a manner desired by the authorized minister in agreement with the congregational leadership.
+In the case of a part-time Authorized Minister, the total full-time compensation should be calculated and then multiplied by the part-time percentage to determine the salary package, e.g., a half-time minister anticipated to work 22-25 hours per week would be computed by totaling the salary and housing for a full-time authorized minister and multiplying that figure by 50%.
+In the cases of part-time authorized ministers, the total compensation may be divided into salary, benefits, and housing in a manner desired by the authorized minister in agreement with the congregational leadership.

-It is important to stress that a part-time minister is not someone who works full time for part time pay, but a pastor who actually only works part time.
-Please refer to the Call Agreement workbook, provided by the national setting of the United Church of Christ for the expectations and work hours suggested for par-time ministers.
-To expect full time work for part time pay is a justice issue.
+It is important to stress that a part-time minister is not someone who works full time for part-time pay, but a minister who actually only works part time.
+Please refer to the Call Agreement workbook, provided by the national setting of the United Church of Christ for the expectations and work hours suggested for part-time ministers.
+To expect full-time work for part-time pay is a justice issue.

-Associate and Assistant Pastors/Authorized Ministers
+Associate and Assistant Authorized Ministers

-These Compensation Recommendations should be utilized for Associate or Assistant Pastors/Authorized Ministers.
-In many cases the years of experience of an Associate or Assistant Pastor/Authorized Minister is significantly less than the Senior Pastor and their salary will reflect their level of experience,
+These Compensation Recommendations should be utilized for Associate or Assistant Authorized Ministers.
+In many cases the years of experience of an Associate or Assistant Authorized Minister is significantly less than the Senior Minister and their salary will reflect their level of experience,

-Interim, Transitional or Designated Ministers
+Interim, Transitional or Designated Authorized Ministers

-The compensation for Intentional Interim, Transitional or Designated ministers should reflect these compensation recommendations.
-A full time minster serving as an Interim, Transitional or Designated Minister performs all the duties of a full time settled minister AND the transition work needed by the congregation.
-Their compensation should reflect their role within the church.
+The compensation for Intentional Interim, Transitional or Designated Authorized Ministers should reflect these Compensation Recommendations.
+A full-time minster serving as an Interim, Transitional or Designated Minister performs all the duties of a full-time settled minister AND the transition work needed by the congregation.
+Their compensation should reflect their role within the congregation.